Fenugreek For Libido

 Studies also demonstrate that women can benefit from fenugreek as well.

-After just 8 weeks, it was measured that the group who were being administered fenugreek saw a significant increase of sexual desire and arousal when compared to the placebo group.
+After just 8 weeks, it was measured that the group who were being administered fenugreek saw a significant increase in sexual desire and arousal when compared to the placebo group.

-The common dose for these positive results is 500-600mg daily.
+The common dose of fenugreek which provides positive results is 500-600mg daily.

 Military Muscle is in line with these proven doses and offers 600mg for each daily dose.

 It is difficult to state whether all libido supplements are safe, that is because there is no set nutrient profile for libido supplements.

 One product can hugely differ from another in terms of the included ingredients.